 Access to data like email open rates, chatbot interactions, completed applications allows you to see what is and isn’t working.
 If certain data points aren’t up to par, consider ways to optimize your campaigns to improve metrics.

 Be mindful of how you’re capturing, managing, and storing candidates’ data.
 Not only is it in their best interest, but in many cases, it’s the law.
 Regulations like the CAN-SPAM Act for email and the General Data Protection Regulation (GDPR) — one of the most recent and important changes to data privacy regulation in decades — exist to protect consumers and their information.
 Make sure you’re familiar with the communication regulations in your state and/or country to ensure you’re compliant.

 Conversational recruiting is just one of the answers to keeping candidates engaged and reducing time to hire.
 If you’re not sure where to start, try testing one or two new communication channels at a time.
 Investing in a platform like Phenom People makes it easier to do just that — and as you grow more comfortable with new tactics, you can continue scaling what works and embracing even more means of communication.
 At the end of the day, it’s all about creating a phenomenal candidate experience — so what are you waiting for?

 For more information on conversational recruiting, be sure to download our eBook, The Modern Conversational Recruiting Guide!

 Interested in learning specifically about chatbots, and the five must-have functions they should have?
-Join us for a webinar "5 Key Chatbot Features that Boost Recruiter Performance" on Thursday, February 14 as we take a deeper dive!
+Watch our webinar on-demand: "5 Key Chatbot Features that Boost Recruiter Performance".